 If you are trying to receive clearance for Math or English courses, students should submit the transcripts to the Matriculation Office.
 Students may use unofficial transcripts for Math or English clearance.

 Special Admission Form Requirements and Deadlines

 The Special Admission Form must include the appropriate signatures (School counselor, principal, and parent) and school seal.
-Submit the K-12 Special Admission Request Form in-person or by mail to the Admissions and Records office on or before the specific submission deadline date.
+Submit the K-12 Special Admission Request Form in-person, by email to email@example.com, or by mail to the Admissions and Records office on or before the specific submission deadline date.
 A Parent or Legal Guardian may submit the form to the Admissions & Records office on behalf of the student.

 Reminder:You must submit a new K-12 Special Admission Request Form each semester/term you wish to enroll.